petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 1. Using a similar procedure, configure the original Category Facet widget to display only the Quality vocabulary's categories.
 Since you already changed the Category Parameter Name of the new Category Facet widget, you can leave the default value in the existing widget.

 1. Refresh the page.
-Selecting the Brake System and Suspension categories in the Category Facet widget showing the Foo vocabulary ensures that the displayed products match the category of Brake System OR Suspension products are showing.
+Selecting the Brake System and Suspension categories in the Category Facet widget showing the Foo vocabulary ensures that the displayed products match the category of Brake System OR Suspension.

    Selecting Standard from the Category Facet showing the Quality categories narrows the results to only those products categorized as Brake System OR Suspension AND Standard.